Congratulations to our 2010 Grantees!

 $5000

 Real-Time, 24/7 Interaction.
-Virtual Street Corners is a digital media public art project by John Ewing, in collaboration with Carmen Montoya, Kevin Patton, Christopher Robbins and Minotte Romulus.
+Virtual Street Corners was a digital media public art project by John Ewing, in collaboration with Carmen Montoya, Kevin Patton, Christopher Robbins and Minotte Romulus.

 Though only 2.4 miles apart and connected by the Route 66 bus, people living in Brookline and Roxbury rarely visit the other.
-Beginning in June 2010, a storefront in Coolidge Corner, Brookline, and in Dudley Square, Roxbury will be transformed into large video screens, providing pedestrians of each neighborhood with a portal into one another’s worlds.
-Running 24/7, life-size screen images and AV technology will enable real-time communication between residents of the two neighborhoods.
+Beginning in June 2010, a storefront in Coolidge Corner, Brookline and in Dudley Square, Roxbury were transformed into large video screens, providing pedestrians of each neighborhood with a portal into one another’s worlds.
+Running 24/7, life-size screen images and AV technology enabled real-time communication between residents of the two neighborhoods.

-The neighborhoods we have chosen to connect are transportation and cultural hubs with rich and intertwined histories.
-Using technology developed to bridge geographical distances, Virtual Street Corners instead traverses the social boundaries that separate two important neighborhood centers with significant historical connections.
+The neighborhoods chosen to connect are transportation and cultural hubs with rich and intertwined histories.
+Using technology developed to bridge geographical distances, Virtual Street Corners instead traversed the social boundaries that separated two important neighborhood centers with significant historical connections.